paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/refigure.md

   - url: /images/projects/refigure/screenshot_homepage.png
     alt: Landing page for the new app.
 ---
-{% include 'screenshots' with screenshots.app
+{% render 'screenshots' with screenshots.app
   alignment: 'bleed'
 %}

-{% include 'aside' %}
+{% render 'aside' %}

 Through Refigure, Rifa-Thorpe Tracey provides tailor-made mentoring and meditation services for individuals and teams, corporates and non-profits.